Implement Dark Mode in TanStack Start

 Sun Apr 06 2025

 Recently, I started rewriting my project using the TanStack Start framework.
 One of the features I wanted to implement early on was a light/dark mode toggle.
-My initial approach used localStorage to store the user's preference, but I quickly ran into a common issue — a flash of incorrect theme on the initial page load.
+My initial approach used localStorage to store the user's preference, but I quickly ran into a common issue — a flash of the incorrect theme on the initial page load.

 I didn’t want that flickering experience, especially when aiming for a polished UI.
 So I switched gears and moved the theme handling to the server side by storing the preference in a cookie instead.
 This way, the correct theme gets applied during SSR itself — no more flickering.